Iowa utility and heating bill assistance programs.

 Find who to contact for help paying your energy and heating bills in Iowa.
 Also learn about how you can save money from weatherization programs.

-Access Energy Cooperative – The ReCare assistance program is an energy bill assistance program that is available for the low income and elderly and can help them pay their winter heating bills.
-Dial 319-385-1577 or 1-866-242-4232.
+Access Energy Cooperative – The ReCare assistance program is available only to members of this cooperative.
+It is an energy bill assistance program that is available for the low income families as well as the elderly and ReCare can help them pay their winter heating bills.
+Contact your local Community Action Organization for more information.

 Alliant Energy - Hometown Care Energy Fund.
 Recipients of assistance from this program include older citizens who live on a fixed income, individuals and families who are struggling with paying for hospital bills and/or medical problems or a job loss, and eligible people still trying to pay off last winter's high heating and energy bills.
 The program is run by, and funds are administered and distributed by regional community action programs.
 Dial 1-800-ALLIANT to apply for the program or to learn more.